website-templates/jekyll-inclusion/README.md

 This theme use special data from _data/nav.yml to generate navigation.
 It's useful when you need to create nested menu.
 Also each page have menu option and if it will turn to true - this page will appear in menu.

 ## Changelog
+* (May 25, 2015)
+	- Sublime snippets removed in favour of using bash script
 * (May 22, 2015)
 	- Used grunt-load-config instead of require-dir
 * (May 21, 2015)